NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Zero income tax, world-class infrastructure, and a post-World Cup boom that is reshaping the Gulf 0% Income Tax, Post-World Cup Infrastructure, World-Class Healthcare are among the top reasons expats choose Qatar.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Qatar straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Qatar — straight to your inbox.